Ami Marshall, EdD, MSN, APRN, ANP-C

 About

-Dr. Ami Marshall is a Yale School of Nursing Adult/Gerontology specialty track graduate from the class of 2004.
-She is currently a Senior Lecturer and Specialty Director for the Adult Gerontology Primary Care Nurse Practitioner (AGPCNP) Program and is faculty in the global health track.
-In conjunction with working at YSN, Dr. Marshall is also employed with Yale’s Community Health Care Van working in street medicine and at Connecticut Primary Care and Wellness, a Nurse Practitioner owned and operated primary care practice.
-Dr. Marshall has worked in a variety of community-based settings over her nurse practitioner career, ranging from internal medicine private practice to community health environments where she provided primary care to under-resourced populations.
+Dr. Ami Marshall is an Assistant Professor in the Adult Gerontology Primary Care Nurse Practitioner (AGPCNP) Program and is faculty in the clinical DNP program.
+Dr. Marshall works clinically at Connecticut Primary Care and Wellness, a Nurse Practitioner owned and operated primary care practice.
+Dr. Marshall has worked in a variety of community-based settings over her nurse practitioner career, ranging from internal medicine private practice to community health environments where she provides primary care in community-based and safety-net organizations.

 Dr. Marshall completed a doctorate in nursing education (EdD) at Southern Connecticut State University in December 2018.
 Her dissertation topic explored faculty perceptions of the use of computer-based simulation as a teaching pedagogy in graduate nursing education.
-Ami’s scholarship is in curricular development and innovation and the integration of simulation in nursing education.
+Dr. Marshall’s scholarly interests are grounded in designing innovative, experiential learning activities at the intersection of the arts, humanities, and lifestyle medicine.
+This work is aimed at enhancing reflective practice, fostering professional resilience, and helping health professionals connect with their purpose in clinical care.

 Research Interests/Clinical Practice